MicrosoftDocs/win32/desktop-src/eaphost/eaptlsconnectionpropertiesv1schema-servervalidationparameters-complextype.md

 ---
 title: ServerValidationParameters Complex Type
-description: Contains information about how to perform server validation. ms.assetid: 7a35c7f5-4cab-43d5-87dc-a4020811d3a9
+description: Learn about the ServerValidationParameters complex type.
+This type contains information about how to perform server validation. ms.assetid: 7a35c7f5-4cab-43d5-87dc-a4020811d3a9
 keywords:
 - ServerValidationParameters complex type EAPHost